IDR/idr.openmicroscopy.org/_includes/curation-workflow.md

 the [IDR GitHub organization](https://github.com/IDR/), so that work happens on a study while keeping it private.

+Start by creating the repository at https://github.com/organizations/IDR/repositories/new, ensuring that it is private and the owner is IDR.

 Once published, the GitHub repository is made visible.
 The study repository should also be integrated into the top-level [IDR metadata repository](https://github.com/IDR/idr-metadata) as a submodule.